︎ Writing

 ︎ Email

-She is a visiting scholar at the Bibliotheca Hertziana – Max Planck Institute in Rome, as part of the Machine Visual Culture research group, and is an assistant curator for an upcoming exhibition at the MAAT in Lisbon.
+She is a visiting scholar at the Bibliotheca Hertziana – Max Planck Institute in Rome, as part of the Machine Visual Culture research group, and is an assistant curator for an upcoming exhibition at the Museum of Art, Architecture, and Technology (MAAT) in Lisbon.
 She was a curatorial assistant for the exhibition The World Through AI at the Jeu de Paume in Paris.
-Bylines include Spike Art Magazine, Do Not Research, CLOT, XIBT, Art Observed, and ARTPIL.
-She is a founding member of the AI/Arts Observatory, a research association at the Sorbonne that was created by Antonio Somaini.
+She teaches courses on art and AI and regularly presents her research at international conferences.

 ︎ CV